 Ord is a very small city located in the state of Nebraska.
-With a population of 2,061 people and two constituent neighborhoods, Ord is the 55th largest community in Nebraska.
-Much of the housing stock in Ord was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 2,093 people and two constituent neighborhoods, Ord is the 55th largest community in Nebraska.
+Ord has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ord is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Ord is a city of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Ord who work in management occupations (14.85%), office and administrative support (10.32%), and sales jobs (9.73%).
+Ord is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Ord is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Ord who work in sales jobs (14.26%), office and administrative support (11.54%), and management occupations (9.76%).

-The education level of Ord citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.58% of adults 25 and older in Ord have a college degree.
+The education level of Ord citizens is a little higher than the average for US cities and towns: 21.48% of adults in Ord have at least a bachelor's degree.

 The people who call Ord home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ord residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ord include Irish, Czech, Polish, and Italian.
+The greatest number of Ord residents report their race to be White, followed by Native American.
+Important ancestries of people in Ord include German, Irish, Czech, Polish, and English.

 The most common language spoken in Ord is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Polish and Spanish.